Article by Eric Tyler

 The even more advanced K2 followed with a complex micro-rotor, and in-between all of this was the Tourbillon 1 project.
 The goal was to provide a premium Swiss-Made flying tourbillon for well under CHF 10,000, which is an industry first.
 Tag Heuer shocked the industry several years ago with the Carrera Heuer-02T Chronograph tourbillon for only CHF 15,000, and this is an industry giant with the added resources of parent company LVMH.
 The HORAGE Tourbillon 1 was announced in early 2020 with a starting price of only CHF 6,990 (ex.vat), from a team of less than ten.
 Unlike the K1 and K2 movements, the tourbillon was to be produced by Swiss movement manufacturer La Joux-Perret with HORAGE’s silicon escapement integrated.

-Original Tourbillon 1 - Soon to receive a serious in-house upgrade.
+Original Tourbillon 1 - Soon, would to receive a serious in-house upgrade.

 Orders were placed and production was underway, but at the eleventh hour, HORAGE’s partnership with the manufacturer wasn’t realized.
 Needless to say, this small team was suddenly in a very difficult position.
 Most watchmakers, especially ones of only 12 years, would’ve thrown in the towel and offered refunds.
 HORAGE isn’t like most.
 The team put their heads together and quickly developed a moonshot – they were going to design and produce their own in-house tourbillon caliber in record time, delaying initial deliveries by only a matter of months.
 Prices would also remain unchanged, even as their own costs skyrocketed.
 Ambitious to the point of madness, the extreme talent, innovative spirit and raw determination culminated in an entirely new movement, featuring major improvements across the board.
 Achievements like this are rarely seen in Swiss watchmaking and this is truly history in the making.